-If you want a list of Blue Cross's Network Providers or want information about one, please visit www.bluecrossvt.org/find-doctor to use the Find-a-Doctor tool.
-Use the Network drop-down menu and select BCBSVT Network Providers to find a list of Providers.
+If you want a list of Blue Cross Participating Providers or want information about one, please visit Blue Cross's website at www.bluecrossvt.org/find-doctor and use the Find-a-Doctor tool.
+Use the Network drop-down menu and select BCBSVT Network Providers to find a list of providers.

-If you live or travel outside of the Blue Cross Provider Network area please visit:
+If you live or travel outside of the Blue Cross Provider Network area, please visit: